 What Is Asparagus?

 An asparagus is a hardy perennial that can produce delicious green spears for up to 20 years (when planted in the ground).
 Spears are harvested in the third year of growth, which is when the plant has become established.
 Each plant produces about one-half pound of spears per year after establishment.
 The first two years of growth produce spears that open on the top, which resemble an eye-appealing fern but are not edible.

 If you have a lot of garden space, then growing a lot of asparagus should be no problem.
-However, you may want to grow asparagus in containers:
+However, you may want to grow asparagus in containers if:

-- if you don't have a lot of land
+- you don't have a lot of land,

-- if you rent a house or apartment
+- you rent a house or apartment, and/or

 I just couldn’t commit to putting them in the ground, so I am taking the risk!
 The last thing I want to do is put them in the ground and then have to dig them up if I decide to move.

 My family loves asparagus, but we always get sticker shock when we go to the grocery store.
 When I realized that I could grow them, and I did not have to start from seed and wait for three years, I decided it was worth a try.

 Learning how to grow asparagus in containers eliminates most weed problems.
 However, it doesn't matter whether you start from seed or these two year crowns, you need patience.
 Even though I am growing two year crowns, I still have to wait a year before edible shoots can be harvested.